Skyb0rg007/zlink/README.md

 <h1 align="center">zlink</h1>

-A Rust implementation of the [Varlink](https://varlink.org/) IPC protocol. zlink provides a safe, async API for building Varlink services and clients with support for both standard and embedded (no-std) environments.
+A Rust implementation of the [Varlink](https://varlink.org/) IPC protocol. zlink provides a safe, async API for building Varlink services and clients.

 ## Overview